Broadway Shopping Centre, Mirvac, Year of the Dog Installation

 Art Pharmacy Consulting's latest cultural activation with Mirvac is taking place at Broadway Shopping Centre, Sydney just in time for Chinese New Year's Year of the Dog!
-We've engaged multidisciplinary artist, Missy Gilbert (AKA one half of Ginger and the Ghost' - an all encompassing music project using film/ costume/spacial design/ installation art and audio/ visual elements) to create an installation alongside Broadway's escalators.
+We've engaged a multidisciplinary artist, to create an installation alongside Broadway's escalators.

-Art Pharmacy Consulting caught up with Missy to hear about what inspired her use of metallic piñata dogs, why she wants a playful audience and how she uses matte materials to make the materials 'pop'.
+Art Pharmacy Consulting caught up with the artist to hear about what inspired her use of metallic piñata dogs, why she wants a playful audience and how she uses matte materials to make the materials 'pop'.

 When asked to create an art installation for Broadway for The year of the dog, I dreamt of creating a contemporary fantasy-landscape where the glitterati puppies would exist.
 If it was my year and I was a dog, where would I go ..... to a tropical island right ?